RuijieYu/The-Regal-Swans/checkpoint-1/src/README.md

 SELECT * FROM q1 ;
 ```

+The result of this query is the desired variance.

 ## Q2

 Per capita, are veteran police officers more likely to acquire a use